 But, to use the close experiential language of actually doing it, caregiving is also a defining moral practice.
-It is a practice of empathic imagination, responsibility, witnessing, and solidarity with those in great need.
+It is a practice of emphatic imagination, responsibility, witnessing, and solidarity with those in great need.
 It is a moral practice that makes caregivers, and at times even the care-receivers, more present and thereby fully human.

 If the ancient Chinese perception is right that we are not born fully human, but only become so as we cultivate ourselves and our relations with others—and that we must do so in a threatening world where things often go terribly wrong and where what we are able to control is very limited—then caregiving is one of those relationships and practices of self-cultivation that make us, even as we experience our limits and failures, more human.